cerndb/tomcat-sso-integration-components/README.md

 #### Header injection: SsoHeadersValve

-Some applications like the [ERP](wos.cern.ch) (formerly known as [Qualiac](https://www.cegid.com/fr/produits/cegid-xrp-ultimate/) Qualiac) and [CERN APEX applications](https://apex-sso.cern.ch/pls/htmldb_devdb11/f?p=265:1) CERN APEX applications require the injection of a header in the request with the authenticated user name.
-SsoHeadersValve [decorates](https://www.oracle.com/technetwork/testcontent/decorators-099517.html) decorates the http request **overridinng** the different **getHeader** methods of the [HttpServletRequest](https://tomcat.apache.org/tomcat-9.0-doc/servletapi/javax/servlet/http/HttpServletRequest.html).
+Some applications like the [ERP](wos.cern.ch) (formerly known as [Qualiac](https://www.cegid.com/fr/produits/cegid-xrp-ultimate/) Qualiac) and [CERN APEX applications](https://apex-sso.cern.ch/pls/htmldb_devdb11/f?p=265:1) require the injection of a header in the request with the authenticated user name.
+SsoHeadersValve [decorates](https://www.oracle.com/technetwork/testcontent/decorators-099517.html) the http request, **overriding** the different **getHeader** methods of the [HttpServletRequest](https://tomcat.apache.org/tomcat-9.0-doc/servletapi/javax/servlet/http/HttpServletRequest.html).
 In this way when the application invokes any of these methods it will be invoking our code.

 #### RequestUriValve